-The race is on to build the next greatest large language model (LLM), with quite a few tech giants competing, including OpenAI, Google, Meta, and Baidu.
+The race is on to build the next greatest large language model (LLM), with quite a few tech giants competing, including OpenAI, Google, and Meta.
 All these companies have announced a new LLM or a new version of one in the past few months.
 Building an LLM requires a LOT of historical web data, data that teams must preprocess for model training.
 Preprocessing is a crucial step in ensuring your large language model performs well.
 And the data you choose to preprocess plays a key role in whether you will have quality training data for your model.

 What is data preprocessing?